nasa/cumulus/tf-modules/data-persistence/README.md

 Configuration variables are shown in [`terraform.tfvars.example`](./terraform.tfvars.example) and are explained below.
 See [variables.tf](./variables.tf) for default values.

 - `prefix` - prefix to use for naming created resources
+- `custom_domain_name` - Custom domain name to use for Elasticsearch instance
 - `es_trusted_role_arns` - IAM role ARNs that should be trusted for accessing Elasticsearch
 - `include_elasticsearch` - Whether to include Elasticsearch in the deployment. `false` will exclude Elasticsearch from the deployment.
 - `elasticsearch_config` - Configuration for the Elasticsearch instance